eddort/cubx/README.md

 ### File Exclusion

-It is a fairly common task to restrict access (visibility) of certain files and folders.
-You can store locally an .env file with keys that you are afraid of losing access to.

-As you know, when installing dependencies in Node.js, you can compromise your data due to unscrupulous third-party code.

-> This situation can happen not only in Node.js, but in any platform that executes code downloaded from the Internet.
+You may need to restrict access to certain files and folders.
+For example, you might store a `.env` file with keys you don't want to lose access to.
+Running dependencies in Node.js can compromise your data due to unscrupulous third-party code, and this can happen on any platform that executes code downloaded from the Internet.

-Let's demonstrate how this works with an example:
+Let's demonstrate with an example:

 `test-env.js`
 ```js